Vaillant Boiler: No Hot Water (Causes & Fixes)

 When it's a job for an engineer

-If you've checked the pressure and tried a single reset and you still have no hot water, the cause is almost certainly internal — a diverter valve, a DHW sensor, or scale in the heat exchanger.
-All three sit inside the boiler casing and involve the sealed system, so they're firmly engineer territory.
-A Gas Safe registered engineer can test the diverter, swap a failed sensor, or flush and descale the heat exchanger safely.
+These all sit inside the boiler casing and involve the sealed system, so they're firmly engineer territory.
+A Gas Safe registered engineer can test the diverter, swap a failed sensor, bleed an airlock, free or replace the pump, or flush and descale the heat exchanger safely.

 You can confirm any engineer is qualified by checking their registration on the Gas Safe Register.
 Anyone working on your gas boiler must be on it — always ask to see the card.